-This article reveals the power of python language to deal with strings, to perform various operations on strings such as how to get strings to be all lowercase in python, and how many characters does a string has in python, and comparison operators.
+This article reveals the power of python language to deal with strings, to perform various operations on strings such as how to get strings to be all lowercase in python, how many characters does a string has in python, and comparison operators.

 Apart from all that few mathematical functions will also be discussed such as how to compute the absolute value etc.